• Menu

 Close up of kale and chickpea salad.

-However, there is a whole other world of salads that can not only stand the test of time but can even get better the longer they sit.
-Salads that might also be bold enough to take centre stage at your picnic spread.
+However, there is a whole other world of salads that can stand the test of time and even get better the longer they sit.
+Salads that might also be bold enough to take center stage at your picnic spread, like my Vegan Couscous Salad with Tofu or fragrant Pesto Potato Salad.

 Sustainable and Lightweight Picnic Accessories